tsekenrick/course-clicker/README.md

 * (4 points) webpack
     * Using webpack as a way to bundle my dependencies
     * Using webpack to differentiate dev and prod builds for ease of development
+        * This also includes minification, which is worth 2 points on its own as per the rubric.
-    * Allocating 4 points for figuring out how to get webpack to work with deployment and my server-side code ~~* (2 points) Using CSS preprocessor Myth
+    * Allocating 4 points for figuring out how to get webpack to work with deployment and my server-side code

+~~* (2 points) Using CSS preprocessor Myth
     * Expanding the features available to me in my stylesheets seems useful for this type of project
-    * Myth felt to me like a good balance between being featureful and straightforward to use
+    * Myth felt to me like a good balance between being featureful and straightforward to use~~

-* (0-5 points) Passport.js for authentication
+~~* (0-5 points) Passport.js for authentication
     * Since I'm uncertain how much time I will need to spend on learning React, I may or may not end up doing user log-in~~

 10 points total out of 8 required points.